-At the SMT Legal, we are here to help when you need a fraud charges attorney.
+At the SMT Legal, we are here to help when you need a experienced fraud charges lawyer.
 Our knowledgeable and experienced team understands this area of law and is ready to build a strong defense around you so you can avoid prison time and a permanent mark on your record.

 What Is Embezzlement?